|Frequently Asked Questions About DNA Tribes® STR Genetic Ancestry Analysis

 analyses are currently limited by the smaller amount of global DNA reference data.
 Because of this lack of data, the

-global structure of genetic clusters inferred using these SNP markers remains incompletely documented.
+global structure of genetic clusters inferred using these SNP markers remains incomplete.

-In contrast, DNA Tribes analysis is uses a suite of powerful industry standard markers to provide a detailed and
+In contrast, DNA Tribes® analysis uses a suite of powerful industry standard STR markers to provide a detailed

-statistically rigorous comparison to hundreds of actual ethnic groups in all parts of the world and regional genetic
+and statistically rigorous comparison of your genetic information to 1) over 1,200 ethnic groups in all parts of the

-structure identified and tested by Dr. Eduardas Valaitis.
-Our survey of world populations provides detailed analysis
+world and 2) regional genetic structure identified a by Dr. Eduardas Valaitis.
+Our survey of world populations

-of world genetic structure distinguished using these STR markers: http://dnatribes.com/sample-results/dnatribes-
+provides detailed analysis of world genetic structure distinguished using these STR markers: http://dnatribes.

-A: DNA Tribes is a "deep ancestry" test that includes a comprehensive comparison of your STR profile to
+A: DNA Tribes'® STR test is a "deep ancestry" test that includes a comprehensive comparison of your STR profile to

 relatives within the past several generations, but do not fully express the more ancient genetic relationships